ecthiender/packer/README.md

 ## Help

 Run the help command to see all possible commands and flags.
-Make sure to check subcommands help as well.
+Make sure to check help of the subcommands as well.

 ```sh
 packer --help